 Details of the laptop specifications and Information Technology facilities offered by UCT are available at: http://www.icts.uct.ac.za/student-computing

 The use of laptops is intended to promote ‘paperless’ teaching in the interests of a greener, sustainable environment, to equip you with the skills to access cases and readings online, , to enable you to access UCT learning systems to download information and course materials, as well as using software to check for possible plagiarism.
 These career- related skills are critical for every UCT graduate to master. ,

 GRADUATE PREPARATORY WORKSHOP (only for students who already have undergraduate degrees)

-In addition to the Orientation Programme running from 6-8 March 2017, graduate LLB students are invited to attend the Graduate Preparatory Workshop.
-Applicants who have completed Grade 12 in 2016 must not attend this workshop.
+In addition to the Orientation Programme , graduate LLB students are invited to attend the Graduate Preparatory Workshop.
+Applicants who are completing Grade 12 in 2017 must not attend this workshop.
 It is aimed at GRADUATE students only.

 The purpose of this workshop is to introduce some of the foundational concepts of South African law to first year graduate LLB students.
 First year graduate LLB students are required to take Prelim B subjects (subjects taken by undergraduate LLB students in their second year) in their first year of study.
 Prelim B subjects build on foundational legal concepts from the Prelim A (first year) subjects.
 This workshop , assists first year graduate LLB students to acquire fundamental knowledge necessary for the understanding of all your courses in the first year.
 In addition, it provides support with the development of the necessary skills for success in law school.
-The workshop will be held in Lecture Theatre 1, Level 2, Kramer Law Building on 9 and 10 March 2017 from 08h00-16h00.
+The date of the workshop will be published on this site towards the end of July 2017.